PJ789/Syonara/README.md

  - Better security; you have access to all the source
  - Better performance; code is carefully optimised for millisecond level keypress detection & signalling latency
  - Better functionality; add custom keyboard functions, perhaps for gaming or application use, without using proprietary macro applications
- - Eliminates Razer's original bloatware and unnecessary keyboard 'drivers'
+ - Eliminates Razer's original Synapse bloatware and unnecessary keyboard 'drivers'
  - Adapt the scroll lock key to do something useful :)

 ## Features